Oscillation death in coupled counter-rotating identical nonlinear oscillators: Oscillation death in coupled counter-rotating identical nonlinear oscillators

 \section{Oscillation death in coupled counter-rotating identical nonlinear oscillators}

 Let us consider the following system of coupled counter-rotating Stuart-Landau limit cycle oscillators with diffusive coupling,

 where $z_{1,2}$ are complex variables and $k$ is the coupling strength.
 Here, $\pm \omega$ are the intrinsic angular frequencies of the uncoupled Stuart-Landau oscillators.
+The Stuart-Landau limit-cycle oscillator has been widely studied as a paradigmatic model for understanding the collective behaviors such as synchronization and oscillation suppression in coupled nonlinear oscillators because it is a prototypical system exhibiting a Hopf bifurcation and a limit cycle oscillation that can reveal universal features of many practical systems.
 In the absence of coupling ($k=0$), two oscillators are attracted to the counter-rotating limit cycles with radii $1$.
 Coupled nonlinear oscillators with different angular frequencies have been widely studied in terms of synchronization, AD, and OD.
-The stability diagram for AD is well known in the space ($\Delta w$, $k$) and the critical behavior of AD at EP has been also studied \cite{Ryu15}.
-As shown in Fig.~\ref{fig1}, the stability diagram and EP in coupled counter-rotating oscillators of Eq.~(\ref{cSL}) are same as those in coupled oscillators with different angular frequencies because there is only shift of center of angular frequencies.
-However, the shift of center of angular frequencies generates different phases from those in conventional co-rotating coupled oscillators with different angular frequencies.
-The most striking difference from conventional cases is that the steady states are neutrally stable in the OD region of Fig.~\ref{fig1}, which is totally different from the preceding OD phenomena with inhomogeneous stable steady states.
+The stability diagram for AD is well known in the space ($\Delta w$, $k$) and the critical behavior of AD at EP has been also studied \cite{Erm90, Ryu15}.
+As shown in Fig.~\ref{fig1}, the stability diagram and line of EP in coupled counter-rotating oscillators of Eq.~(\ref{cSL}) seem to be similar to those in coupled co-rotating oscillators with different angular frequencies, which are well known in the studies on AD, because the diagram shows transition between states as a function of frequency difference and coupling strength.
+While phase synchronization occurs in coupled chaotic oscillators, if we impose a symmetry, a different type of emergent phenomena, that is, complete synchronization appears in coupled identical chaotic oscillators.
+Analogously, in this work, by imposing an anti-PT-symmetry on the coupled oscillators, the unprecedented emergent phenomena are observed.
+The most remarkable phenomenon in coupled counter-rotating identical Stuart-Landau oscillators is the occurrence of OD region which corresponds to the coherent region in the stability diagrams in the precedent studies on AD as shown in Fig.~\ref{fig1} \cite{Erm90}.
+In addition, the steady states of the OD is neutrally stable, which is totally different from the preceding OD phenomena with inhomogeneous stable steady states.
 Figure~\ref{fig2} shows the final states of the both oscillators on the limit cycle, starting from different initial points.
-The phases of final states are determined by the phases of initial points as shown in Fig.~\ref{fig2}(c) and (d), while the phase difference between final steady states of two oscillators are same without reference to the initial conditions.
+The angular phases of final states are determined by the angular phases of initial points as shown in Fig.~\ref{fig2}(c) and (d), while the phase difference between final steady states of two oscillators are same without reference to the initial conditions.
 Although the coupled counter-rotating oscillators are non-conservative systems, the phases of final states memorize the phases of initial points, which is commonly the properties of conservative systems, because of anti-PT-symmetry unbroken phase in the coupled counter-rotating identical oscillators.

 In order to reveal the symmetry of the coupled counter-rotating identical oscillators, we use the parity inversion P and time reversal T given by \cite{Ben14}

 Equations~(\ref{cSL}) are not invariant under P and T separately, but they are anti-PT-symmetric which is the anticommutational counterpart of PT-symmetric because $\dot{z}_{1,2} \rightarrow -\dot{z}_{1,2}$ if P and T are applied to the systems simultaneously.
 Unlike PT-symmetric systems which require balanced gain and loss, anti-PT-symmetric systems keep balanced clockwise and counterclockwise rotations.
 We also consider the matrix $M$ obtained from linearized Jacobian Matrix $J$ at the origin, which is given by